 Lenders have to see a clear paper trail.
 They have to see exactly where your money came from.
 For one, they’re legally obligated to this because it fights money laundering and illegal sources of income.
-Al Pacino may have a difficult time qualifying for a mortgage (for obvious reasons).
+Al Pacino may find it difficult to qualify for a mortgage (for obvious reasons).

 What if you operate a cash-driven business?

-If you’re a cash-driven business owner or 1099 worker, you can still qualify for a mortgage.
+If you get paid in cash you can still qualify for a mortgage.
 The most important thing is that your tax returns are accurate.

 Restaurant owners, lawn care company owners, babysitters, nail salon owners, and other cash-driven business owners need to take special care to report earnings accurately if they’re hoping to use a mortgage in the future.
 Even if you’re simply depositing a few hundred dollars of cash into a savings account each month to build up to a down payment, you need to report those savings to the IRS.
 Otherwise, your lender doesn’t know where that money came from.